Xeverous/the_website/website/pages/cpp/tutorials/beginner/xx_classes/04_constructors/constructors.rst

 .. admonition:: tip
   :class: tip

-  Always write members in *member initializer list* in the same order as they are defined in the class definition.
+  Always write members in *member initializer list* in the same order as they are defined in the class definition. `CG C.47. <https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#Rc-order>`_

 Delegating constructors
 #######################